Rugwiroparfait/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+In addition the repo has been forked to be used in alx-database based project by Nsanzimana Rugwiro Dominique Parfait all credits still on original goes the owner and ALX SE , the repo has been modified on educational purpose!

 ---